Flight 19: Investigation

-This report was subsequently amended "cause unknown" by the Navy after Taylor's mother contended that the Navy was unfairly blaming her son for the loss of five aircraft and 14 men, when the Navy had neither the bodies nor the airplanes as evidence.
+This report was subsequently amended "cause unknown" by the Navy after Taylor's mother contended that the Navy was unfairly blaming her son for the loss of 5 aircraft and 14 men, when the Navy had neither the bodies nor the airplanes as evidence.

 Had Flight 19 actually been where Taylor believed it to be, the flight would have made landfall with the Florida coastline within 20 minutes, depending on how far down they were.
 However, a later reconstruction of the incident showed that the islands visible to Taylor were probably the Bahamas, well northeast of the Keys, and that Flight 19 was exactly where it should have been.
-The board of investigation found that because of his (dogmatic) belief that he was on a base course toward Florida, Taylor actually guided the flight farther northeast and out to sea.
-Further, it was general knowledge at NAS Fort Lauderdale that if a pilot ever became lost in the area to fly a heading of 270° (due west).
-Likewise a rule of thumb was that any pilot who got lost going south would simply turn his plane around with the sun on his larboard side [left] and then following the Florida coast heading North.
-By the time the flight actually turned west, they were likely so far out to sea they had already passed their aircraft's fuel endurance.
-This factor combined with bad weather, and the ditching characteristics of the Avenger, meant that there was little hope of rescue, even if they had managed to stay afloat.
+The board of investigation found that because of his belief that he was on a base course toward Florida, Taylor actually guided the flight farther northeast and out to sea.
+Further, it was general knowledge at NAS Fort Lauderdale that, if a pilot ever became lost in the area, to fly a heading of 270° (due west).
+Likewise, a rule of thumb was that any pilot who got lost going south would simply turn his plane around with the sun on his port side [left] and then follow the Florida coast heading north.
+By the time the flight actually turned west, they were likely so far out to sea that they had already passed their aircraft's fuel endurance.
+This factor, combined with bad weather and the ditching characteristics of the Avenger, meant that there was little hope of rescue, even if they had managed to stay afloat.

 It is possible that Taylor overshot Gorda Cay and instead reached another land mass in the southern Abaco Islands.
-He then proceeded northwest as planned.
-He fully expected to find the Grand Bahama Island lying in front of him as expected.
+He then proceeded northwest as planned, where he fully expected to find the Grand Bahama Island lying in front of him.
 Instead, he eventually saw a land mass to his right side, the northern part of Abaco Island.
-Believing that this landmass to his right was the Grand Bahama Island and his compass was malfunctioning, he set a course to what he thought was southwest to head straight back to Fort Lauderdale.
+Believing that this landmass to his right was Grand Bahama Island and his compass was malfunctioning, he set a course to what he thought was southwest to head straight back to Fort Lauderdale.
 However, in reality this changed his course farther northwest, toward open ocean.